 The Township received a grant to improve Hillview Road from the intersection of Hillview Road and Jacksonville Road to the border of Lincoln Park (Beaverbrook Road).
-The project includes minor drainage improvements, guide rail replacement and road resurfacing.
-Project under design with construction anticipated in the spring, 2020.
+The project included milling, paving and striping.
+This project was successfully completed on April 24

 The Engineering Department continues to pursue grant opportunities based on availability and need.
 Please contact the Engineering Department if you are aware of grant opportunities that we may have missed.
 The following grant applications are pending:

-- NJDOT Municipal Aid, 2019 - Application was filed to resurface West Parkway from Sunset Road to Foothills Park.
+- NJDOT Municipal Aid, 2020 - Application was filed to resurface Alexander Avenue from the Turnpike to Route 23.
 The Township received a grant in the amount of $300,000.
 Project includes sidewalks along Alexander Avenue near Woodland Lake.